Missouri lawmakers adopt US House districts with GOP edge

 JEFFERSON CITY, Mo.
-(AP) — Finally breaking a impasse, the Missouri Legislature gave final approval Thursday to new congressional districts that are expected to continue Republicans’ electoral edge in a former swing state that has trended increasingly red.
+(AP) — Finally breaking an impasse, the Missouri Legislature gave final approval Thursday to new congressional districts that are expected to continue Republicans’ electoral edge in a former swing state that has trended increasingly red.

 Missouri had been one of the last states to enact new U.S. House districts based on the 2020 census.
 That’s because Republicans who control both legislative chambers spent much of their session squabbling among themselves over how aggressively to draw districts to their advantage and which communities to divide while balancing the population among districts.